borentaylor05/apify/README.md

 ```
 ## Usage
 #### Include Modules
- Include the module in your models to access the apify method
+ Include the module in your models to access the apify method.
 ```ruby
     class User < ActiveRecord::Base
 	    include Apify